NATURE OF WORK

 Skill in the use of a personal computer and related software for report preparation.

 Ability to serve the public and fellow employees with honesty and integrity in full accord with the letter and spirit of Broward County’s Ethics and Conflict of Interest policies.

 Ability to establish and maintain effective working relationships with the general public, co-workers, elected and appointed officials and members of diverse cultural and linguistic backgrounds, regardless of race, color, religion, gender, national origin, age, marital status, political affiliation, familial status, disability, sexual orientation, pregnancy, or gender identity and expression.

 REQUIRED EXPERIENCE AND TRAINING

-Graduation from an accredited four-year college or university with major course work in civil engineering, construction management or field of specialization appropriate to area of assignment; four (4) years progressively responsible experience in professional engineering and/or construction management work appropriate to area of assignment; or any equivalent combination of relevant training and experience.
+Graduation from an accredited four-year college or university with major course work in architecture, engineering, construction management or field of specialization appropriate to area of assignment; four (4) years progressively responsible experience in professional architecture, engineering and/or construction management work appropriate to area of assignment; or any equivalent combination of relevant training and experience.

 Bargaining Unit: Government Supervisors Association - (Professional Unit)

 Class Spec Estab./Revised: E12/1995 R06/2015